raiguard/loli.kak/README.md

-# kak-ll
+# kak-loli

 In kakoune, there is no standard for location lists.
-Many scripts / plugins (including the built-in `grep.kak`) implement a goto kind of functionality, but it is not standardized whatsoever and is easily prone to breakage. `kak-ll` aims to standardize these lists and provide a common interface for navigating and manipulating location lists.
+Many scripts / plugins (including the built-in `grep.kak`) implement a goto kind of functionality, but it is not standardized whatsoever and is easily prone to breakage. `kak-loli` aims to standardize these lists and provide a common interface for navigating and manipulating location lists.

 ## What is a location list?